 Choose the proper fume extraction nozzle

-The guidelines introduced for flexible arms apply to fume extraction nozzles regarding materials (except for the flexible hose, which is necessary in this case), diameter and airflow.
+The guidelines introduced for flexible arms apply to fume extraction nozzles regarding the materials (except for the flexible hose, which is necessary in this case) and diameter.
+For the airflow, we recommend 200 cfm for a 2″ nozzle, 300 for 3″ and 400 for 4″.

 Many companies, including Henlex, offer fume extraction nozzles and portable extractors.
 Pick a system with the proper operating airflow (different from the maximum airflow) and largest surface filtration for maximum efficiency.